 Unconscionability

-If parties have not entered into a contract fairly, the courts may choose to deem the contract unenforceable.
+If one party has not entered into a contract fairly, the courts may choose to deem the contract unenforceable.
 This means a contract may not be valid if:

 - the terms of the contract are not fair for one party, usually the party with less bargaining power; and